HMS Aetna (1803): Naval career

-On 24 November the mortar and howitzer boats threw several hundred shells into Santa Maria whilst Aetna, Devastation and Thunder, with part of the Spanish flotilla and the British gunboats drew the fire from Catalina.
-In 1847 the Admiralty awarded the then still surviving participants in action on 28 November the NGSM with the clasp "Boat Service 23 Nov."

-At the beginning of December Aetna burst her large mortar, the fourth time she had done so during the siege.
-One of these events had resulted in the death of 13 of her crew, and the wounding of numerous others.

 In November 1811 Commander Richard Kenah replaced Bowker.
 He sailed Aetna to the Baltic in 1813.

-War of 1812

 Aetna then sailed for North America.
 In April 1814 Aetna sailed to America to join the squadron of Vice-Admiral Sir Alexander Cochrane.

 Potomac River expedition

 On 17 August the frigate Euryalus, bombs Devastation, Aetna, and Meteor, the rocket ship Erebus, and the dispatch boat Anna-Maria were detached under Captain Gordon of Seahorse to sail up the Potomac River and bombard Fort Washington, about ten or twelve miles below the capital.
 Contrary winds meant they had to sweep for more than 50 miles over a period of five successive days, and lacking a pilot through Kettle-Bottoms, meant that it took ten days to reach the Fort.